Getting startedSave money with solar energy

 What is the Federal Solar Tax Credit?

-Climate bill extends Federal Solar Tax Credit until 2035
+Climate bill extendeds Federal Solar Tax Credit until 2035

 Riding on the wave of its success, Congress extended the solar ITC program till 2024.
 Starting in 2020, the value of the rebate would fall for 5 years before finally ending for residential solar and permanently dropping to 10% for commercial solar in 2024.
 But in August 2022 Joe Biden signed the Climate bill, and the ITC program was revitalized.

 The Climate bill brought Solar Federal Tax Credit back to 30% and it now applies to all systems installed in 2022 and beyond.
 There is no cap for the maximum amount of incentive.
-The tax credit will remain 30% through 2032.
-In 2033 it will drop to 26% and decrease to 22% in 2034 before ending.
-All in all, the Federal Solar Tax Credit extension in 2022 keeps solar cheap and affordable for Americans.
+The tax credit was supposed towill remain 30% through 2032,.
+In 2033, it will drop to 26% in 2033, and decrease to 22% in 2034 before ending.
+All in all, the Federal Solar Tax Credit extension in 2022 kepteps solar cheap and affordable for Americans.
+But 2025 messed up all these shiny plans.

 The more you spend, the more you save